andreapavoni/rekordbox_fix/README.md

-# rekordbox_fix
+# rekordbox-fix

-rekordbox-fix is a simple command line tool which:
+`rekordbox-fix` is a simple command line tool which:

 - analyses an exported rekordbox collection in XML format
 - searches the folder on disk where your music files live